Standard Terms and Conditions of Homecharge Non OLEV Sales*

 4.2 The Goods are described in BP Chargemaster’s catalogue, websites and the Invoice.
 BP Chargemaster reserves the right to amend the specification for the Goods if required by any applicable statutory or regulatory requirement, and BP Chargemaster shall notify the Customer in any such event.

 5.1 Unless otherwise agreed in writing, delivery and installation of the Goods shall take place at the address specified by the Buyer on the date specified by BP Chargemaster.
 The Buyer shall make all arrangements necessary to take delivery and installation of the Goods.

 5.2 The date of delivery specified by BP Chargemaster is an estimate only.

 Risk of loss and damage to the Goods shall pass to the Buyer when the Goods are installed at the Buyer’s premises, except that if the Goods are delivered and stored at the Buyer’s premises prior to installation, risk of loss and damage to the Goods shall pass to the Buyer during such period of storage.
-If the parties have agreed that the Buyer shall install the Goods itself, risk of loss and damage to the Goods shall pass to the Buyer upon delivery.

 7 RETENTION OF TITLE